-In this section, the pre-processing stages such as recovering missing values, attributes removal, inconsistence analysis and outliers analysis, applied to the considered database, will be discussed.
-All these steps were applied to the database in order to assure the correct values prediction, recovering the missing values.
+In this section, the pre-processing stages as recovering missing values, attributes removal, inconsistence analysis and outliers analysis, applied to the considered database, will be discussed.

 A. Missing Values Recovery by Related Attributes and Characteristics Deletion

 Sometimes, it is possible to recover values that are not present on the database but are available in an indirect way.
 In the considered database, two actions were done: